 Statutory redundancy payments depend on an employee’s contract and length of service, as well as the reasons for dismissal.

 The next thing to consider is whether the redundancy is compulsory or non-compulsory.
 With compulsory redundancy, you must follow fair selection criteria and ensure you don’t discriminate.
-You must follow ‘collective consultation’ rules if you’re making 20 or more employees redundant within any 90-day period at a single establishment.
+You must follow “collective consultation” rules if you’re making 20 or more employees redundant within any 90-day period at a single establishment.
 If you don’t, an employment tribunal could decide that you’ve dismissed your staff unfairly.

 If you decide to offer an employee a voluntary severance package then you need to make sure they sign a voluntary severance agreement.
 This will protect you from claims of unfair dismissal.
 You might also want to consider including a confidentiality clause in your severance agreement template so that departing employees don’t disclose the terms of their severance package.

-When it comes to redundancies, the law is clear.
-If you make an employee redundant, you must pay them a redundancy settlement if they have been with you for at least two years.
+When it comes to redundancy pay, the UK law is clear.
+If you make an employee redundant, you must pay them a statutory redundancy settlement if they have been with you for at least two years.